 Like our neighbours to the South, Canadians are huge sports fanatics.
 From baseball, football and track & field, to our most beloved sport of all, hockey.
 Any sports buff will appreciate this 40,000 square foot museum, conveniently located in the WinSport’s Canada Olympic Park.
 Try your hand at some shadow boxing against legend Lennox Lewis, and check out the torch used to light the 1988 Olympic Winter Games.
 More than 600 Canadians have been inducted, many of which you probably know, but had no idea were Canadian!

 12. Explore Hidden Music Venues

 Calgary country and western roots definitely attracts star power with the likes of Faith Hill, Garth Brooks and Keri Underwood coming to town, but you can’t get your trip to align with tour dates.
 Instead, check out some of Calgary’s vibrant live music scene in some of the smaller, less known venues around town.
 Clubs like the Blues Can attract local and national artists to play their best blues every Sunday night.
-The Tubby Dog shows off Calgary’s fantastic alternative rock scene and Wine-Ohs plays everything from acid jazz, to pop and indie rock.

 13. Eat, Drink & Be Merry

 Did you know Calgary was home to 6 of Canada’s top 50 restaurants last year?
 Who would have thought this land-locked province could compete with its seemingly more populated big brothers to the West and East.
 Calgary’s multicultural demographic and strategic location (surrounded by farm lands) makes it a hotbed for fusion restaurants, farm-to-table trends, the evolution of mixology and a burgeoning food truck presence.
 The restaurant and dining options here are endless, and every month it seems, there is some hot, new eatery making national headlines.